-Intensive care nurses work in intensive care and high dependency units supporting patients who need urgent and critical care.
-In this program, you’ll examine key aspects of critical patient care whilst also developing your analytical, leadership and communication skills.
+As an intensive care nurse, you will enhance your skills and experience in supporting patients who require urgent and critical care.
+You will explore the key aspects of critical patient care and further develop your analytical, leadership and communication skills.

 Students may study one unit per teaching period.
 15 credit points equates to approx.12-15 hours of learning per week.
 A 30-credit point unit will require approx. 24-30 hours of learning.

 Core Principles of Care for the Intensive Care Patient